Stroke & Vascular Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-The author provides an update on intracranial atherosclerosis, with new information on the final results of a multicenter registry to evaluate intracranial stenting (WEAVE registry).
+In this article, the authors provide an update on intracranial atherosclerosis.
 Information on optimal medical management is presented, along with the latest techniques for imaging of intracranial atherosclerosis.

 • Aggressive medical therapy is necessary for patients with symptomatic intracranial atherosclerosis. | |